Denial-of-service attack: Telephony denial-of-service

-Telephony denial-of-service can exist even without Internet telephony.
+TDoS can exist even without Internet telephony.
 In the 2002 New Hampshire Senate election phone jamming scandal, telemarketers were used to flood political opponents with spurious calls to jam phone banks on election day.
-Widespread publication of a number can also flood it with enough calls to render it unusable, as happened by accident in 1981 with multiple +1-area code-867-5309 subscribers inundated by hundreds of calls daily in response to the song 867-5309/Jenny.

-TDoS differs from other telephone harassment (such as prank calls and obscene phone calls) by the number of calls originated; by occupying lines continuously with repeated automated calls, the victim is prevented from making or receiving both routine and emergency telephone calls.

-Related exploits include SMS flooding attacks and black fax or fax loop transmission.
+Widespread publication of a number can also flood it with enough calls to render it unusable, as happened by accident in 1981 with multiple +1-area code-867-5309 subscribers inundated by hundreds of calls daily in response to the song "867-5309/Jenny".
+TDoS differs from other telephone harassment (such as prank calls and obscene phone calls) by the number of calls originated.
+By occupying lines continuously with repeated automated calls, the victim is prevented from making or receiving both routine and emergency telephone calls.
+Related exploits include SMS flooding attacks and black fax or continuous fax transmission by using a loop of paper at the sender.

 TTL expiry attack

 It takes more router resources to drop a packet with a TTL value of 1 or less than it does to forward a packet with a higher TTL value.
 When a packet is dropped due to TTL expiry, the router CPU must generate and send an ICMP time exceeded response.
 Generating many of these responses can overload the router's CPU.